ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 #### Images

-Images comprise the largest file sizes on a typical web page.
-[ADD COOL STAT - more than 60%].
+Images comprise the largest file sizes on a typical web page, taking up more than 60% of the bytes on an average page.
 By using images well and reducing their file sizes, we can significantly reduce the bandwidth they consume.

+[Chart of average page weight - http://httparchive.org/interesting.php ]

 To do this we should use the proper image formats, optimize images to reduce file size, and serve the image size needed by the browser.

 When creating images, we need to consider their content and choose the most appropriate format.